Vittozich/react-test-app/README.md

 `<div id="root"></div>`

-it is output for React stuff
+this outputs the React's stuff

 <hr>